 With rising temperatures and stifling humidity, summer brings with it a whole new set of challenges for runners.
-With temperatures set to soar over this weekend, we’ve put together our tips to help you stay cool, comfortable and safe in the sunshine.
+We’ve put together our tips to help you stay cool, comfortable and safe in the sunshine.

 Take it slow